iliaalizadee/CornMed/README.md

 # CornMed

-A CNN model used to classify deffective corns
+A CNN model used to classify defective corns